 "Older adults who grew up on farms are now talking to younger people about that experience, and kids are seriously interested in the stories," adds Sears, who volunteers as state president of AARP Vermont.
 "While younger people do the manual labor, like the digging and weeding, older people grow the seeds in their homes over the winter and instruct the kids on how to care for the plants.
 A pride has developed in the neighborhood, and the people are taking care of one another."

-Patricia Sears has partnered with Fresh Start Community Farm board member Jennifer Leithead to provide insight into Newport's successful gardening program and share "how to" advice so other communities can do the same. — Melissa Stanton, AARP Livable Communities
+Patricia Sears and Fresh Start Community Farm board member Jennifer Leithead provide insight into Newport's successful gardening program and share "how to" advice so other communities can do the same.

 WHERE: Newport, Vermont